fact-sealevel/nzinsargps-verticallandmotion/README.md

   Run the NZInsarGPS verticallandmotion module

 Options:
-  --pipeline-id TEXT           Unique identifier for this instance of the
+  --min_qf INTEGER             Minimum value of data quality to use (default =
-                               module.
-Used to name output files  [required] --min_qf INTEGER             Minimum value of data quality to use (default = 5)
+                               5)
   --use_boprates INTEGER       Use the BOP corrected rates instead of the raw